Aro Valley: Polhill Gully

-Polhill Reserve - on the western end of Aro Street - was named for the early settler, Baker Polhill.
+Polhill Reserve (Waimapihi Reserve) – on the western end of Aro Street – was named for the early settler, Baker Polhill.
 After his arrival in 1841 aboard the Oriental, Polhill started a business selling timber harvested from the gully.
 Although he did not own the land, it became known as Polhill's Gully.
 The area was originally a cultivation for Te Aro Māori.

 By the 1960s Victoria University was considering Polhill Gully and Holloway Road as potential sites for its own expansion and began buying houses but by the 1970s the plans were being actively challenged by a new generation of Mitchelltown residents who felt the houses and the neighbourhood were worth saving, and by others who envisaged the restoration of Polhill Gully for wildlife habitat and recreational use.
 Discussion, disagreement and protest went on for years, and the university finally abandoned its plans in the early 1980s.
 Polhill Gully became a City Council Recreation Reserve in 1989.

+In 2021, Wellington City Council changed the name from Polhill Gully to Waimapihi Reserve.

 Today the reserve is an attractive amenity used by more than a thousand cyclists, runners and walkers a week.
-It is also frequented by birds, including—thanks to the proximity of the Zealandia wildlife sanctuary—many tui and kaka, and the occasional bellbird, grey warbler, North Island robin and saddleback.
+It is also frequented by birds, including—thanks to the proximity of the Zealandia wildlife sanctuary—many tūī and kākā, and the occasional bellbird, grey warbler, North Island robin and saddleback.